A

 driver and front seat passenger in a car crash

-Airy’s diffraction pattern the diffraction pattern produced by a plane wave passing through
+Airy’s diffraction pattern the diffraction pattern produced by a plane wave

 a circular aperture (usually in relation to light and optical